Charles Ehresmann: Life

 Ehresmann was born in Strasbourg (at the time part of the German Empire) to an Alsatian-speaking family; his father was a gardener.
 After World War I, Alsace returned part of France and Ehresmann was taught in French at Lycée Kléber.

 Between 1924 and 1927 he studied at the École Normale Supérieure (ENS) in Paris and obtained agrégation in mathematics.
 After one year of military service, in 1928-29 he taught at a French school in Rabat, Morocco.
 He studied further at the University of Göttingen during the years 1930–31, and at Princeton University in 1932–34.

 He completed his PhD thesis entitled Sur la topologie de certains espaces homogènes (On the topology of certain homogeneous spaces) at ENS in 1934 under the supervision of Élie Cartan.

 From 1935 to 1939 he was a researcher with the Centre national de la recherche scientifique and he contributed to the seminar of Gaston Julia, which was a forerunner of the Bourbaki seminar.
 In 1939 Ehresmann became a lecturer at the University of Strasbourg, but one year later the whole faculty was evacuated to Clermont-Ferrand due to the German occupation of France.
 When Germany withdrew in 1945, he returned to Strasbourg.

-From 1955 he was Professor of Topology at Sorbonne, and after the reorganization of Parisian universities in 1969 he moved to Paris Diderot University (Paris 7).
+From 1955 he was Professor of Topology at Sorbonne, and after it split into multiple universities in 1969 he ended up at Paris Diderot University (Paris 7).

 Ehresmann was President of the Société Mathématique de France in 1965.
 He was awarded in 1940 the Prix Francoeur for young researchers in mathematics and in 1967 an honorary doctorate by the University of Bologna.
 He also held visiting chairs at Yale University, Princeton University, in Brazil (São Paulo, Rio de Janeiro), Buenos Aires, Mexico City, Montreal, and the Tata Institute of Fundamental Research in Bombay.

 After his retirement in 1975 and until 1978 he gave lectures at the University of Picardy at Amiens, where he moved because his second wife, Andrée Charles-Ehresmann, was a professor of mathematics there.
 He died at Amiens in 1979.